-All first-time-in-college students are required to participate in a New Student Registration Workshop (NSRW (https://www.stlcc.edu/admissions/register/nsrw.aspx)).
+All first-time-in-college students are required to participate in a New Student Registration Workshop.
 Students interact with advisors to clarify academic goals, review placement test scores and to discuss course scheduling.
 They also learn how to use the online registration system.